The Best Hospitals To Use For Private Maternity Care In London

 Of the many choices you have to make as a parent, choosing where to give birth is one of the big ones, full of confusing information.

-In London, aside from the bathroom floor at home, there are two broad options – you either find somewhere on the NHS or you choose to give birth in a private maternity hospital.
+Aside from the bathroom floor at home, there are two broad options – you either find somewhere on the NHS or you choose to give birth in a private maternity hospital in London.

 Going for private maternity care in London means you pay to give birth in a hospital or in a private facility within an NHS hospital.